• Skip to main content

 Langstrasse

-✔ Best area to stay for nightlife and entertainment
+✔ Best area in Zurich for nightlife & entertainment

 While Niederdorf has earned a reputation for its clubs and lively atmosphere, Langstrasse (Long Street) remains the centre of nightlife in Zurich.
-It has a reputation for having numerous brothels, drug dealers, and above-average crime.
+It has a seedier reputation as the home of numerous brothels, drug dealers, and above-average crime for Switzerland.

-It’s the main red-light district, but it’s become less raunchy over the past decade.
+Langstrasse is the main red-light district of Zurich, but it’s become quite a bit less raunchy over the past decade.
 It’s now the main district for international cuisine and luxury shopping.

-Langstrasse is a melting pot, with one of the most diverse populations in the city.
+Langstrasse is a melting pot, with one of the most diverse populations in Zurich.
 You’ll still find strip clubs and sex workers, but the variety of shops and bars has increased in recent years.

 This district is hip, vibrant, and loud.
-It’s not the best area for families, but people seeking entertainment can have a good time.
+It’s not the best area for families, but people seeking entertainment can have a good time here.

-The colourful Langstrasse neighbourhood has lots of urban charm.
-Besides the nightlife, it offers international cuisine, and 42% of the residents in this area are foreigners.
-Catering to the multicultural population, you’ll find a wide variety of restaurants.
+The colourful Langstrasse neighbourhood has plenty of urban charm.
+Besides the nightlife, it offers international cuisine as 42% of the residents in this area are foreigners.
+Catering to the multicultural population, you’ll find a wide variety of restaurants in Langstrasse.

 The only drawback is the distance from the other neighbourhoods.
 If you stay in Langstrasse, you’ll likely need to take the bus or tram into the city to go sightseeing.

-Attractions in and around Langstrasse: Plaza Club, Swiss Exchange, Zurich Central Station, Zurich Christmas Market, Swiss National Museum, Urania Observatory
+Attractions in & around Langstrasse: Plaza Club, Swiss Exchange, Zurich Central Station, Zurich Christmas Market, Swiss National Museum, Urania Observatory

 Recommended hotels in Langstrasse